Viewing time: 5 mins. 6 secs.

 If it’s any comfort, understand that everyone faces the same challenges.
 Unexpected illness.
 Financial problems.
 Disrupted sleep.
 Difficult bosses.
 These day-to-day hassles affect almost all of us at some point in our lives.
-Also be aware that a great many writers start their careers while they’re doing other full-time jobs.
+Also, be aware that many writers start their careers while they’re doing other full-time jobs.
 So I’m not convinced that having a full-time job should be considered a barrier to writing.

 The issue for you is that it’s affecting your writing.
 So the first thing to ask yourself is why?

 I’m guessing it’s because you might struggle with what’s popularly called “writer’s block.”
 You CAN get around this issue, however, with some planning and diligence.